top of page

 Canary Wharf London

-All written content on this site is for information purposes only.
-Opinions expressed herein are solely those of Awoye Capital, LLC and our editorial staff.
-The information contained in this material has been derived from sources believed to be reliable, but is not guaranteed as to accuracy and completeness and does not purport to be a complete analysis of the materials discussed.
+All content is for information purposes only.
+It is not intended to provide any tax or legal advice or provide the basis for any financial decisions.
+Nor is it intended to be a projection of current or future performance or indication or future results.
+Opinions expressed herein are solely those of Awoye Capital LLC and our editorial staff.
+The information contained in this material has been derived from sources believed to be reliable but is not guaranteed as to accuracy and completeness and does not purport to be a complete analysis of the materials discussed.
 All information and ideas should be discussed in detail with your individual adviser prior to implementation.
-Advisory services are offered by Awoye Capital, LLC, a Registered Investment Advisor in the State of New York.
+Media references are for informational purposes only and do not constitute endorsements or performance guarantees.

-Insurance products and services are offered through Crump Life Insurance Services an affiliated company.
+Insurance products and services are offered through Crump Life Insurance Services, an affiliated company.

+The information contained herein should in no way be construed or interpreted as a solicitation to sell or offer to sell advisory services to any residents of any State other than the State of New York or where otherwise legally permitted.
 Images and photographs are included for the sole purpose of visually enhancing the website.
 None of them are photographs of current or former Clients.
 They should not be construed as an endorsement or testimonial from any of the persons in the photograph.
+Purchases are subject to suitability.
+This requires a review of an investor’s objective, risk tolerance, and time horizons.
+Investing always involves risk and possible loss of capital.

 bottom of page